Michael Stone (loyalist): Release and subsequent activity

 On 24 July 2000, Stone was released from prison after 13 years under the terms of the Good Friday Agreement.
 He then lived in East Belfast, London and Spain with his girlfriend Suzanne Cooper until 2006.
 Stone has nine children from his first two marriages.

 After leaving prison, Stone concentrated on work in the community and being an artist, a hobby he began in the Maze.
 His paintings are vivid and not so much political as topical.
 They fetch between a few hundred and a few thousand pounds each.
-Stone published his autobiography, entitled None Shall Divide Us, in which he claimed that he had received "specialist assistance" from RUC operatives in carrying out the cemetery killings.
-A second book and the auctioning of the jacket he wore at the Milltown Cemetery at a Scottish loyalist club for £10,000 resulted in legislation to ban convicted paramilitaries released through the Northern Ireland peace process from profiting from their crimes.
+In 2004, a biography, None Shall Divide Us, was published, in which Stone claimed he had received "specialist assistance" from RUC operatives in carrying out the cemetery killings.
+The jacket he wore during the Milltown Cemetery attack was auctioned at a Scottish loyalist club for £10,000.
+The publishing of None Shall Divide Us and a second book was one of the reasons given as to why legislation preventing criminals from profiting from publications about their crimes should be passed.
+A consultation resulted in legislation being passed as part of the Coroners and Justice Act 2009.

-In March 2002 it was reported in the Sunday Life that Stone and Cooper had fled Northern Ireland for France following death threats from loyalists opposed to the peace process.
-The aim of those behind the threats – reported as being from the Orange Volunteers – was the eventual destruction of the Good Friday Agreement and the end of Northern Ireland's troubled peace process.
+In March 2002, it was reported in the Sunday Life that Stone and Cooper had fled Northern Ireland for France following death threats from loyalists opposed to the peace process.
+The aim of those behind the threats, reported as being from the Orange Volunteers, was the eventual destruction of the Good Friday Agreement and the end of Northern Ireland's troubled peace process.
 Following time in Birmingham, Stone returned to East Belfast.

 Stone was featured in the BBC2 television series Facing the Truth mediated by Archbishop Desmond Tutu where he met relatives of a victim of loyalist violence.
 Sylvia Hackett talked with Stone, who was convicted of murdering her husband Dermot, a Catholic delivery man, in order to clear her husband's name: the UDA had claimed he was in the IRA.
 Although he previously admitted to the murder, Stone told his victim's widow that he had no direct responsibility, having been withdrawn after planning the attack, and refused to confirm that Dermot had not been in the IRA.

 In November 2006, he claimed that in the 1980s he had been "three days" away from killing the then leader of the Greater London Council and former Mayor of London, Ken Livingstone, over his invitations to Sinn Féin's Gerry Adams and Martin McGuinness to visit him in London.
 The plot was reportedly cancelled over fears it had been infiltrated by Special Branch detectives.